 ERC ensures that a co-ordinated management approach is taken by the first line across all risk categories.
 RC and AC continue to provide oversight and advice on risk management controls to the Board.
-The RC met 10 times and the AC met 5 times within the financial year ending 31 March 2020.
-Further information about the Society's governance structure, including the Board and AC, is provided within the 2020 Annual Report and Accounts.
+The RC met 8 times and the AC met 5 times within the financial year ending 31 March 2021.
+Further information about the Society's governance structure, including the Board and AC, is provided within the 2021 Annual Report and Accounts.

 The Society uses stress testing as a key management tool to gain a better understanding of the resilience of the Society to external and internal shocks.
 These tests form a key part of the Society's capital and liquidity assessment and are designed to confirm that it has sufficient capital and liquid resources to support effective forward-looking strategic plans and to ensure it stays within its risk appetites.
 The Society's approach to stress testing has been self-assessed as fully compliant with the requirements of the PRA's SS3/18, Model risk management principles for stress testing.
+Going forwards, the Society will use stress testing to assess the vulnerability of its property exposures to climate change, concentrating on future flood and subsidence risk.